FrancoisChabot/header_compiler/README.md

 3. Include behavior is not dependant on any preprocessing.
 4. If a file has `#ifndef` and `#define` at the top, as well as `#endif` at the bottom, then that's a header guard.

+## Drawbacks:

+1. Does not handle C-Style comments (doesn;t really matter, only.
+2. Does not handle non-system external dependencies.

 ## Usage